Tampere-University-Urban-Physics/fundamentals-of-gis/README.md

 To ensure that your submissions are original:
 - Map output: Your name has to be mentioned on the map output and they will be compared with others
 - Map reflection: Anti-plagiarism tool is used

+This course is rolling, so you can complete it on your own time.
+We try to mark new submissions once a week, and when you finish we will pass you on Sisu.
+Course work submitted by midsummer will be graded by the end of June.
+Course work submitted after June will be graded in August (so I can have a bit of a holiday).

+*Only applicable to Tampere University students enrolled in the course

 ## Troubleshooting
 If you ever have a question or run in to an issue along this course, please follow the following troubleshooting process: